 options('repos') from the RStudio Server console

-should return the URL of the RSPM instance you’ve configured.
+should show the URL of the RSPM instance.
+If you've configured the default

-install any package as a test, one that is small and has no or lightweight dependencies will
+While you can install any package as a test, one that is small and has few